ParallelMaths/parallel/pages/primary-quiz-9.md

 * [ ] 909
 * [ ] 990
 {.col-5}

+---

+The number to the left of 2011 is 1210 and the number to the right is 2101.

+So the difference is 2101 − 1210 = 891.
 :::

 ## 4.
 <!--- 2015 (16) --->
 ::: problem id=4_1 marks=2
-Arectangle has area 12 cm<sup>2</sup>.
-The lengths of the sides are natural numbers.
+A rectangle has area 12 cm<sup>2</sup>.
+The lengths of the sides are positive whole numbers.

 Which perimeter could the rectangle have?